Germany's Gerhard Schröder meets with Vladimir Putin over Ukraine — reports | DW | 11.03.2022

 Schröder opposes the idea for tough sanctions and urged not to completely cut the "remaining political, economic and civil society ties that exist between Europe and Russia."
 He had already rejected sanctions after the annexation of Crimea, which he had, however, called illegal under international law in an interview in 2021.

 About three weeks before the Russian invasion of Ukraine, Gerhard Schröder was also nominated for the supervisory board of the Russian energy giant Gazprom.
-Roderich Kiesewetter (CDU), the chairman of the Bundestag's Foreign Affairs Committee, suspected Kremlin calculations behind Schröder's nomination.
+Roderich Kiesewetter (CDU), the chairman of the Foreign Affairs Committee in the Bundestag, Germany's parliament, suspected Kremlin calculations behind Schröder's nomination.
 He said it was "to be seen as a move by Russia to divide the German government in its stance on stopping Nord Stream 2 as a potential sanction tool and thus to discredit Germany as a whole."

-Schröder and Putin — this friendship has endured for more than two decades.
-It developed when Schröder was still chancellor and deepened despite mounting criticism of Putin's expansionist policies over the years.
+Schröder and Putin's friendship has now endured for more than two decades, and deepened despite mounting criticism of Putin's expansionist policies over the years.

 In 2012, when Putin had himself re-elected Russian president and the Organization for Security and Cooperation in Europe (OSCE) pointed to significant irregularities in the elections, the former chancellor defended his friend as a "flawless democrat."
 Two years later, Gerhard Schröder celebrated his 70th birthday with Putin in Moscow.

 There are many in the SPD who have been skeptical about the friendship between Schröder and Putin for years.
-A skepticism that has given way to growing horror in recent weeks.
-Many of his old companions have tried to influence the former chancellor.
+That skepticism has given way to growing horror in recent weeks; many of his old companions have tried to influence the former chancellor.

 Chancellor Olaf Scholz (SPD) has called on Schröder to resign from all Russian firms.

 In early March, Klingbeil and SPD co-chair Saskia Esken, along with eight former SPD leaders, drafted an unequivocal letter.
-"Act and say clear words," wrote the comrades, who ultimately called on Schröder to make a public statement "unequivocally opposing President Putin's bellicose actions as well."
+"Act and say clear words," they wrote, ultimately calling on Schröder to make a public statement "unequivocally opposing President Putin's bellicose actions as well."

 The letter went on to say: "The gaze of many people is directed at you.
 And you decide for yourself these days, dear Gerhard, whether you want to remain a respected Social Democrat in the future."

-More and more rank-and-file SPD members have been calling for party expulsion for days, and some local chapters have already filed motions to that effect.
+More and more rank-and-file SPD members have been calling for the party to expel the former chancellor for days, and some local chapters have already filed motions to that effect.

 Many of Schröder's German business partners have already parted ways.
 Companies for which the former chancellor had worked as a consultant for years, and on whose supervisory boards or executive committees Schröder sat for years.